Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [x] Copy the file to the same directory as where the script is running from
 - [ ] Add the path to the file to the PYTHONPATH environment variable

+**Explanation** - `FileNotFoundException` occurs when python doesn't know where the file is or it isn't in the working directory.

 #### Q90. what will this command return?

 ```python